genilab/genilab.github.io/JOINUS.md

 ## Postdoctoral Researchers

-We DO NOT have financial support available at the moment.
+> Note: We currently do not have financial support available.

-However, we are continously looking into Grant Opportunities and applying for support.

-Moreover, we are happy to provide guidance and support for fellowship or grant applications.
+We are continously looking into Grant Opportunities and applying for support.
+We are happy to provide guidance and support to look into these applications.
 If you would like to put together a proposal to apply for a grant or fellowship, please reach out to discuss potential collaboration and support.

 Explore our [Project Ideas](COLLABORATING.md#project-ideas) to get inspired.